 As nonpartisan political advocates, we act with the understanding that science does not belong to any political party, and that scientific evidence is an essential part of good policymaking at every level of government.
 As scientists and science supporters, we seek and present scientific consensuses, acknowledge substantive debates, conduct our work with transparency, and operate with integrity regardless of the political environment.

 We do not merely react to the problems of today: we look forward, aspiring toward an inclusive, integrated vision for the future of science and science policy.
 We pursue creative, experimental, and novel approaches to overcome the longstanding challenges that stand in the way of a critical and scientifically-engaged society.

 We are a reflective and self-critical organization that prizes ongoing internal evaluation and correction.
 We invite feedback and encourage challenging conversations, we listen, and we commit ourselves to recognizing and addressing our biases.
 We seek to identify gaps in existing resources, evaluate and share the effectiveness of our efforts, and regularly collect and report stakeholder feedback.

 SUPPORT PROFESSIONAL COMMUNITY-BUILDING

 San Francisco Bay Area is home to countless organizations and resources focused on science advocacy, education, and communication.
-We aim to reduce redundancy, raise awareness, and foster collaboration between these existing groups, as well as to serve the needs of our partners whenever possible.
+We aim to raise awareness, and foster collaboration between these existing groups, as well as to serve the needs of our partners whenever possible.
 By coordinating our efforts, designing practical infrastructure, centralizing initiatives, and creating opportunities to engage with one another, we can continue to increase our collective impact.

 CENTER VOICES OF MEMBERS OF MARGINALIZED COMMUNITIES